 “I wanted to be an activist, so I decided to be a propagandist.
 I’ll take what I know, take what the activists are saying, and make it more digestible, and push an agenda to help working-class people.
 I’m doing something that counts, I’m doing it purposefully, and I’m trying to get funnier.”

-The arrival of a pandemic obviously devastated the live entertainment industry, forcing comics, musicians, and other performance artists to scramble for alternative, virtual venues.
-While many established artists turned to livestreams as a source for income and connecting with fans, it was far more challenging for up-and-coming artists like Black, just beginning to build a reputation.
+The arrival of the pandemic obviously devastated the live entertainment industry, forcing comics, musicians, and other performance artists to scramble for alternatives and virtual venues.
+While many established artists turned to live streams to raise money and connect with fans, it was more challenging for up-and-coming artists like Black who were just beginning to build a reputation.

-Black had effectively used social media to promote his live shows and experimented with a few short comedy videos, but his experience was limited.
-In fact, social media had landed him in hot water when a prank phone call clip with the owner of a now nationally notorious local hat store complained to the Fire Department, leading to an eight-day suspension without pay for Black.
-But any hesitancy Black had about social media comedy changed when a discussion on Twitter about whether Madison qualified as “Out East” [a traditional nickname for East Nashville] sparked the idea for his East Nashville video.
+Black used social media effectively to promote his live shows and experimented with short comedy videos, but his experience was limited.
+Indeed, social media landed him in hot water when a clip of a prank phone call with the owner of a now nationally notorious local hat store went viral.
+The store owner complained to the Fire Department, and Black was suspended for eight days without pay.
+But any hesitancy he had about social media comedy changed when a discussion on Twitter about whether Madison qualified as “Out East” [a traditional nickname for East Nashville] sparked the idea for his East Nashville video.

 “The video got about 2,000 likes,” said Black.
 “I tried again with a video about North Nashville, and it did even better.
 I was hitting on another level because I know all types of people from all types of cultures from going to so many schools.”

-The ability to appeal across cultural lines and fearlessness for tipping social and political sacred cows on the right and left are valuable weapons for any comic.
+The ability to appeal across cultural lines and a willingness to tip over social and political sacred cows on the right and left are valuable weapons for any comic.
 When Black delivers it in his rapid-fire manner, it’s a salvo that can inspire both belly laughs and moments of clarity.
-It’s a beacon of compassion, understanding, and common-sense truths in the scorched-earth landscape of post-Trump America.
+It’s a beacon of compassion, understanding, and common-sense truth in the scorched-earth landscape of post-Trump America.
 Think of it as Will Rogers meets free verse hip-hop.